PokemonAutomation/SwSh-Arduino/README.md

  - **Discord Server:** https://discord.gg/cQ4gWxN
  - **Documentation:** [User Manual.pdf](!User%20Manual.pdf)

 The latest releases and betas are in the discord server.
-This repo is merely a mirror that isn't always update.
+This repo is merely a mirror that isn't always up-to-date.

 -----